-HOURS OF DUTY
+ARTICLE 4 HOURS OF DUTY

 Section 1.
 The administrative workweek for the employees covered by this Agreement shall be Sunday through Saturday.
-The regular workweek for employees in the bargaining unit shall consist of forty (40) hours, scheduled over five (5) consecutive eight (8) hour workdays within said administrative workweek.
-The starting and ending times of the daily work schedules of said employees shall be determined by the Superintendent.
+The regular workweek for employees in the bargaining unit, except employees of the Water and Wastewater Departments shall consist of forty (40) hours, scheduled over five (5) consecutive eight (8) hour workdays within said administrative workweek.
+The regular work week of employees in the Water and Wastewater Departments shall consist of forty (40) hours scheduled over five (5) 8-hour shifts during the course of said administrative work week.
+The starting and ending times of the daily work schedules of said employees shall be determined by the Superintendent of each Department.
 The regular hours of work each day shall be consecutive, except for interruptions for lunch periods.

 Section 2.
-All employees shall have a twenty (20) minute lunch period that will be part of their regular workday.
+All employees shall have a daily lunch period of one-half (1/2) hour in duration without pay, except employees of the Water Treatment Plant and the Water Pollution Control Facility.
+Employees of such facilities shall have a twenty (20) minute lunch period which will be part of their regular workday.
+The lunch period shall not be part of the employee's workday.
 During snow removal operations and other emergencies when an employee is required to work beyond his regular workday and through any normal meal period or is required to work through any normal meal period on any of his scheduled days off or on a holiday, he will be permitted to take such meal or meals in the manner indicated herein while on duty.
 If an employee is required to work beyond his regular workday on the first shift, he will be permitted to take his first meal at 6:00 P.M. and will then be permitted to take a meal every six (6) hours thereafter.
 If an employee is required to work beyond his regular workday on the second shift, he will be permitted to take his first meal at 2:00 a.m. and will then be permitted to take a meal every six (6) hours thereafter.
 If an employee is required to work beyond his regular workday on the third shift, he will be permitted to take his first meal at 10:00 a.m. and will then be permitted to take a meal every six (6) hours thereafter.
 If an employee is required to work in an emergency situation through normal meal periods on his scheduled day off or on a holiday, he will be permitted to take a meal every six (6) hours while on duty.
 In addition, an employee, who because of an emergency is required to report for duty at least two (2) hours prior to the beginning of his regular morning tour of duty, shall be permitted to take his breakfast meal while on duty.
 The City will pay the employee, except as is otherwise provided herein, for the cost of each such meal, whether or not it is actually taken by the employee, in an amount not to exceed ten (\$10.00) dollars for all meals other than the breakfast meal and in an amount not to exceed seven (\$7.00) dollars for the breakfast meal.
 Employees will not be paid for any such meals during those snow removal operations and other emergencies in which the City provides the meals at no cost to the employees.